 It is important to eliminate all stagnant water in tubs, sinks, and other areas.
 You may promote problematic mold growth by leaving your air conditioner off for a prolonged time during the summer months, so you should avoid doing this at all costs.
 The use of a dehumidifier can also help eliminate excessive moisture in your home that could allow mold to gain ground.
 It also helps to have insulation and vapor barriers installed to guard against condensation on objects such as water pipes, plumbing fixtures, and beams.

 You can also get help in preventing mold growth by signing a preventive maintenance agreement with a technician.
 This will enable you to get professional help in checking for mold growth.
 Your technician will assist in carefully examining your HVAC system periodically and performing all necessary repairs.
 If the likelihood of mold occurrence is noticed in-between visits by your technician, you should get in touch with them immediately.
 By doing this, you will not only be able to prevent mold growth but the efficiency and lifespan of your system will also be safeguarded.
 It will also save you from having to carry out costly repairs.

 Taking Further Actions

 If you suspect there is mold in your home, you should waste no time in informing your HVAC contractor.
 If your property is still somewhat new, you may want to inform the builder.
-Inspection will then be carried out to validate, or invalidate, your fear.
-If your fear is confirmed, the type of mold involved and its toxicity is ascertained for necessary actions.
+Inspection will then be carried out to validate or invalidate your fear.
+If your fear is confirmed, the type of mold involved and its toxicity are ascertained for necessary actions.
 If you suspect that your HVAC system is not controlling moisture and is promoting mold growth, call Thomas Hoffmann Air Conditioning & Heating LLC at (314) 471-7625.